teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 solely visible and mutating, while on performs one read, increment and reply.
 MB764 adds a single detached operator portfolio over installed and loaded v3 packages, then accepts `factoids-v3` on `#test` as the first instance-scoped development promotion.
-The promotion creates no boot autoload: explicit `off`/disable/unload remains immediate rollback and restart returns the package to unloaded.
+MB766 replaces restart-as-rollback with a core-owned operator ledger.
+Successful Partyline load, policy and lifecycle changes are restored from local packages at boot; explicit `off`, disable and unload remain the immediate and now persistent rollback controls.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable or unload invokes `stop`.
-API v3 is not connected to historical plugin AUTOLOAD.
+API v3 is not connected to historical plugin AUTOLOAD;
+its validated operator ledger is a separate boot stage after legacy loading.
 The complete executable contract is in [`PLUGIN_API_V3.md`](PLUGIN_API_V3.md).